rasikasrimal/Spaced-Repetition-App/docs/DOCS_INDEX.md

 ## Overview

-This index tracks every Markdown document across the repository and groups them into the new `/docs/core`, `/docs/ui`, and `/docs/dev` hierarchies.
+This index tracks every Markdown document across the repository and groups them into the `/docs/core`, `/docs/ui`, `/docs/dev`, and the new structured overview folders.
 Use it as the starting point when exploring architecture, UI, or development processes.
+For a curated navigation experience, see [`docs/README.md`](README.md).

 ## Document status